rachelhotpot/CHATDB-FOR-LARGE-SCALE-ENTERTAINMENT-DATASETS/README.md

 In the `mongo_db.py` file, find the `init_database` function and call it with your MongoDB username, password, and appName

-3. Update the file path
+3. Update the file path and collection name

-In `upload_data_to_mongo` function, update the file path to match the location of your JSON file
+In `upload_data_to_mongo` function, update the file path to match the location of your JSON file -- as well as the collection name

 4. Run the Upload